iotaap/tutorials/docs/iotaap-os-mqtts-basics-publishing.md

 IoTaaP OS uses a NTP Server (a Server which responds with time) to sync the system clock with present time.
 If you receive a parameter with Epoch time, the most likely reason is that the parameter was published after a reset and before IoTaaP OS has resynchronised the time.

-If problem persists or you would like to use alternative ntp servers please change the default.cfg file on the sd card.
+If problem persists or you would like to use alternative ntp servers please change the NTP 1 or/and NTP 2 setting, using Web or Serial configurator.
 As these servers may be blocked within your location.

 ```cpp